""

 4. Completion of a senior honors thesis with a final grade of B or better.

-Students interested in the Honors in Research program should contact their advisor or the G L E chair for more information.
-Applications to the program are to be submitted to the G L E chair with a supporting letter from the student’s academic and thesis advisors.
-Decisions regarding acceptance are made by the G L E chair.
+Students interested in the Honors in Research program should contact their advisor or the G L E director for more information.
+Applications to the program are to be submitted to the G L E director with a supporting letter from the student’s academic and thesis advisors.
+Decisions regarding acceptance are made by the G L E director.

 University Degree Requirements